 SERR Synergy recognises the impact that the YES implementation has on business owners and their business operations.
 With this in mind, we have designed a unique SERR YES (Youth Employment Service) programme with tailor-made solutions to suit different business needs so as to address the full spectrum of B-BBEE and YES compliance requirements.

-A first of its kind in South Africa, the SERR YES programme adopts a holistic approach by offering clients–
+The SERR YES programme adopts a holistic approach by offering clients–

 The aim of our SERR YES training programmes is to provide the youth with the necessary employability skills to ensure that they can become employable citizens in the current SA economy.
 Through our SERR YES training programmes we develop and empower the youth to apply skills through meaningful employment.